IltonBJSilva/IltonBJSilva/README.md

 ### Hey there 👋,

 My name is **Ilton Batista**.
-I'm studying **information systems**, and I currently work as a Backend Developer in a multinational based in Dublin, I work in Brazil on partner projects using Python, ***GCP, BigQuery, GraphiQL, Machine Learning*** and among other technologies and tools necessary according to the project
+I'm studying **information systems** in Federal University of Uberlândia, and I currently work as a Software developer in a multinational based in Dublin, I work in Brazil on partner projects using Python, ***GCP, BigQuery, GraphiQL, Machine Learning*** and among other technologies and tools necessary according to the project

 I am passionate about technology and personal development.
 Therefore, I am always looking for new ways of improving, through **books**, media and others.
 I share my knowledge on some social networks such as Instagram and Linkedin to help and give insights to more people
 I love **coffee**, travel, Japanese culture and spirituality. ☕
 <h3>About me</h3>

-- 📴 I currently work with network infrastructure and fixed telephony...
+- 📴I currently work with software development with a specialty in Backend, Database and Systems Infrastructure
 - 📊 I'm developing projects in Python/Django for Front-end...
-- 🛰 Improving UX and UI skills...
+- 🛰 Studying AI and data science
-- 👩‍💻 College of information systems ...
+- 👩‍💻 Studying at the Federal College of Uberlândia in the information systems course

 <!-- Este é um comentário em Markdown